 An in-depth retrospective on the website redesign

-— Working closely with the client, my team and I at Ironpaper worked on the website redesign for Safe Horizon, a leading national nonprofit that provides support and justice for victims of crime and abuse.
+— Working closely with program staff, my team and I at Ironpaper worked on the website redesign for Safe Horizon, a leading national nonprofit that provides support and justice for victims of crime and abuse.

 My role: UX, UI, Branding

 We aimed to improve the web and mobile experience for clients, donors, and professionals.
-Our high level goals included:
+Our objectives were to:

 — Connect users to the programs and services available through Safe Horizon and its partners